jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ### Dedication

-For anyone using up their soul while creating something new.
+For everyone using up their soul while creating something new.

 ### Quote